Magister Juris: Germany

-Austria

-Austrian law students are usually awarded a "Mag. iur." after completion of a four-year curriculum.
-On average it takes students 13.6 semesters to complete the curriculum.
-Despite the Bologna process Law is one of the studies that still stick to the traditional Austrian system without a bachelor's and master's degree.
-However, in addition to traditional law studies, there are also special study programmes such as business law, which could be completed with academic degrees like LL.B. (bachelor's degree) or further with a LL.M. (master's degree).

 Italy

 After the Bologna process, the former Laurea in Giurisprudenza had been replaced by a first level degree, Laurea in Scienze Giuridiche (three years), and a second level degree, Laurea Specialistica in Giurisprudenza (two further years).
 This system changed in 2006: at present the Laurea Magistrale in Giurisprudenza (i.e., Magister Juris) is the law degree in Italy.
 It is a five-year, second level (master's) degree which does not require a previous bachelor's degree for the admission (Laurea Magistrale a ciclo unico, i.e. integrated master's degree).

+United Kingdom

+As a taught degree

+The Magister Juris is a one-year taught master's degree offered at the Faculty of Law, University of Oxford.
+It is described by the university as "a counterpart to the BCL ... but for students from a civil law background".
+Much of the course content is shared with the BCL, and students have an option to write a 10,000 to 12,500-word dissertation.